venkyr91193/Language-Translation/README.md

 Galician (gl_ES),
 Slovene (sl_SI)

+## Installation

+Navigate to the folder Language-Translation and run the command below:

+    >>> pip install -r requirements.pip

 ## Useage
     >>> from translator import Translator
     >>> obj = Translator()
     >>> output_sentence = obj.translate("Hello, I am good", "english", "french")

+If you find any issues/bugs with the code.
+I am available on email at venkyr91193@gmail.com